Forestry Issues

 ECONOMICS OF CARBON SEQUESTRATION IN FORESTRY

 Terry Logan.
-The published proceedings of a 1995 workshop (Sweden) focusing on how economic principles & analysis could contribute to the planning of forestry projects aimed at affecting terrestrial carbon balances.
-Topics covered by these papers from international scientists include: an economic approach to planting trees for carbon storage; sequestering carbon in natural forests; conceptual issues related to carbon sequestration; silvicultural options to conserve & sequester carbon in forest systems; CO2-taxing, timber rotations, & market implications; optimal subsidies for carbon; the economic & environmental impact of paper recycling; can recycling of waste help us to sequester carbon in forestry; the cost of carbon sequestration in forests; assessing timber and non-timber values in forestry using a general equilibrium framework, and; much more.
-A book with specific appeal to forestry officials & policy makers, environmental scientists & engineers, soil scientists, and ecologists.
+The published proceedings of a 1995 workshop (Sweden) focusing on how economic principles and analysis could contribute to the planning of forestry projects aimed at affecting terrestrial carbon balances.
+Topics covered by these papers from international scientists include: an economic approach to planting trees for carbon storage; sequestering carbon in natural forests; conceptual issues related to carbon sequestration; silvicultural options to conserve and sequester carbon in forest systems; CO2-taxing, timber rotations, and market implications; optimal subsidies for carbon; the economic and environmental impact of paper recycling; can recycling of waste help us to sequester carbon in forestry; the cost of carbon sequestration in forests; assessing timber and non-timber values in forestry using a general equilibrium framework, and; much more.
+A book with specific appeal to forestry officials and policy makers, environmental scientists and engineers, soil scientists, and ecologists.
 7 x 10, 376p, 1997.

 ENVIRONMENTAL ECONOMICS FOR TREE HUGGERS AND OTHER SKEPTICS

 William Jaeger.
-Explains the tools of economic analysis & shows how they can be used to help reveal the root causes of and potential solutions for environmental & natural resource problems.
+Explains the tools of economic analysis and shows how they can be used to help reveal the root causes of and potential solutions for environmental and natural resource problems.
 Assuming no economics training, Jaeger’s step-by-step approach unearths surprisingly simple, easy-to-remember principles and shows how to apply them to real-world environmental problems.
-Clear, concise & informative.
+Clear, concise and informative.
 An introduction to the themes for non-economists or as a quick “refresher” for those with an understanding of environmental economics.
 6 x 9, 304p, tables, figures, 2005.

 FORESTS AT THE LAND-ATMOSPHERE INTERFACE